 The great majority of us take our water heaters for granted.
 In fact, we never think about it until there is no hot water and you need to shower to go to work or do the dishes, etc.

-Surprisingly, Water Heaters typically last only around 8-12 years depending on the quality of your water.
+Surprisingly, Tank Water Heaters typically last only around 8-12 years depending on the quality of your water.
 Unfortunately in Southern California, Water Heaters last closer to 8 years or less due to the extremely poor water quality in San Diego and surrounding areas.
 Most people are surprised when they have to replace their water heaters so soon…mostly because they don’t have any idea of a water heater’s lifespan.
 For this reason, we suggest adding whole house water filtration system to help all your water using appliances last longer.

 New Water Heater Installation